strapi/strapi/docs/3.0.0-beta.x/api-reference/reference.md

 ## strapi.plugins

 Returns an object of plugins available in the project.
-Each plugin object contains the associated controllers, models, services and configurations contained in the `./plugins/**/` folder.
+Each plugin object contains the associated controllers, models, services and configurations.

 ## strapi.query